curvefi/curve-reward-manager/README.md

 ape test
 ```

-## With FixedRewards
+## With SingleCampaign

-1. Deploy many FixedRewards contracts instances
+1. Deploy many SingleCampaign contracts instances
-2. Collect all contract addresses from the deployments of the FixedRewards contracts
+2. Collect all contract addresses from the deployments of the SingleCampaign contracts
 3. Add all contract addresses to the managers array of the RewardManager
 4. Deploy the RewardManager
-5. Set RewardManager contract address and reward receiver address (gauge) for each FixedRewards
+5. Set RewardManager contract address and reward receiver address (gauge) for each SingleCampaign
-6. set desired reward epochs for each FixedRewards
+6. set desired reward epochs for each SingleCampaign